ichen-lab-ucsb/WFLIVM_k-Seq/k-seq/README.md

 This folder contains the script to process count files output from [EasyDIVER](https://github.com/ichen-lab-ucsb/EasyDIVER) and prepare for k-seq fitting.

+[k-seq](https://github.com/ichen-lab-ucsb/k-seq) package is required.
+Please follow the package instruction for installation.

 ### Count data preprocessing

 `count-data-preprocessing.py` script contains the data processing pipeline to parse count files, filter sequences, quantify sequence amount and calculate reacted fraction for *k*-Seq fitting.
-'k-seq' package is required for the script.

 Use 'count-data-preprocessing.py -h' for more details.

 ### *k*-Seq fitting
-We used [k-seq](https://github.com/ichen-lab-ucsb/k-seq) to fit the preprocessed data to kinetic model with bootstrapping.
-Please follow the package instruction for installation.

 The fitting was performed using the script 'k-seq-fitting.py' in the k-seq package.
 An example on fitting BFO data: